 Otherwise, follow these simple steps:

-CanvasLIVE has 7 event types to choose from.
+CanvasLIVE has many different event types to choose from.
 Click to learn more about the CanvasLIVE event types.
+Click on ONLINE or ON-SITE tab, depending one whether you're creating an online event or sharing an off-site event.
+Then click on blue button.
+And, follow the prompts!

 NOTE: Please do not host event topics related to features that are in still in closed beta.
 Focus Groups exist for these kinds of interactions.